Do I Need Title Insurance When Buying a Home?

 3. Doesn't My Lawyer Already Search the Title?

-A title search is one of the most important parts of a real estate lawyer's job.
-Your lawyer reviews public records to confirm ownership of the property and identify issues that may affect your rights as a buyer.
+Yes.
+Your lawyer will always search title – it is an important part of a real estate transaction.
+Your lawyer reviews title documents and municipal documents to identify issues that may affect a buyer’s rights.
 However, a title search can only reveal information that appears in the public record.
 Some problems may not be discoverable through a standard title search, including:

 - Forged or fraudulent documents